Migrant Protection and Assistance Division

 As of 2016, at the regional level South-Eastern Europe, Eastern Europe and Central Asia (SEEECA) remains the main region of origin of AVRR beneficiaries.
 Approximately 49% of total returns of IOM return to the SEEECA region.
 Most returns in the region originate in the European Economic Area with major countries of origin including Albania, Serbia and Kosovo*.
 We provide reintegration assistance which aims to support migrants in becoming self-sufficient.

 Through our AVRR programmes, we aim at orderly and humane return and reintegration of migrants who are unable or unwilling to remain in host countries and wish to return voluntarily to their countries of origin.
 Reintegration assistance is vital to facilitate sustainable returns by addressing factors that originally compelled individuals to emigrate by irregular means.
-Building on our experience and worldwide network of offices and partners, we assist migrants to make informed decisions and provide services to States to promote stronger dialogue and cooperation on migration management issues among destination, transit and origin countries.
-Thus facilitates the sustainability of returns.
+Building on our experience and worldwide network of offices and partners, we assist migrants to make informed decisions and provide services to States to promote stronger dialogue and cooperation on migration management issues among destination, transit and origin countries and thus facilitates the sustainability of returns.

 - efficiently respond to the needs of migrants and asylum seekers;